henryrobbins/dmtools/docs/tutorials/python.rst

 than a one line command is going to be bothersome to write in a prompt.
 Furthermore, it will not be repeatable.
 The python script addresses these issues.
 A Python script is a text file with the ``.py`` extension.
 We can write these files in any text editor.
-On macOS, TextEdit is the default text editor.
-However, you may want to use another text editor like `VS Code`_ (recommended), `Notepad++`_, or `Vim`_.
+This tutorial assumes you are using `VS Code`_ (see :ref:`vscode_tutorial`).
 After creating a Python script, you can run the script from a terminal with ``python hello_world.py``.
-However, there is one catch: you must be in the directory where the ``hello_world.py`` script is located.
+However, there is one
+catch: you must be in the directory where the ``hello_world.py`` script is located.
 Hence, we need to be able to navigate directories while in a terminal.

 Navigating Directories in a Terminal
 ------------------------------------